MicrosoftDocs/memdocs/sccm/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-1806.md

 ---
 title: Diagnostic and usage data for 1806
 titleSuffix: Configuration Manager
-description: Learn about the levels of diagnostics and usage data collected in version 1806. ms.date: 05/13/2019 ms.prod: configuration-manager ms.technology: configmgr-other
+description: Learn about the specific data that Configuration Manager collects at each level in version 1806. ms.date: 05/13/2019 ms.prod: configuration-manager ms.technology: configmgr-other